Learn the science behind:

 For making Dalgona though, you may use a whopping 6g of instant coffee in just 30 ml of water.
 That’s at least 5 times the amount of coffee, in just 1/8th the amount of water.

 By using such a high concentration of coffee, you also have a high concentration of surfactants.
 It’s why you can foam this super-concentrated instant coffee, but why you can’t foam your regular coffee.
 There aren’t enough surfactants to stabilize all those necessary air bubbles.

 Making Dalgona with strong espresso

 You might be wondering whether you can just make a Dalgona with a very strong espresso.
 One with only a small amount of moisture, but a large amount of powder.
-Unfortunately, by the nature of the coffee making process, you can’t really concentrate it well enough.
+Unfortunately, by the nature of the coffee-making process, you can’t concentrate it enough.
 Water has to pour through the ground coffee and it just can’t take along as many of these active components.